straubt1/tfx/README.md

 Managing Private Module Registry modules.

 `tfx pmr list` - List all modules in the PMR

 `tfx pmr create` - Create a module in the PMR

-`tfx pmr create version` - Create a version of a module in the PMR `tfx pmr show` - Show module details for a supplied module `tfx pmr show versions` - Show modules versions for a supplied module `tfx pmr delete` - Delete a module from the PMR
+`tfx pmr create version` - Create a version of a module in the PMR

+`tfx pmr show` - Show module details for a supplied module

+`tfx pmr show versions` - Show modules versions for a supplied module

-`tfx pmr delete version` - Delete a specific module version from the PMR `tfx pmr download` - Download a specific module version of TF code
+`tfx pmr delete` - Delete a module from the PMR

+`tfx pmr delete version` - Delete a specific module version from the PMR

+`tfx pmr download` - Download a specific module version of TF code

+### `tfx state`

+Managing Workspace State Files (State Versions).

+`tfx state list` - List all State Versions for a supplied Workspace

+`tfx state show` - Show state details for a supplied State Version

+`tfx state download` - Download a specific State Version

+`tfx state create` - Create a new State Version with a supplied state file
+- There is no way to delete State Versions
+- The LAST State Version to be created is the "current" state file that will be used by the Workspace
+- A Workspace must be locked to create new State Versions
+- The "serial" attribute must be incremented
+- The "lineage" attribute must be the same for any newly created State Version
+- The API does not return a state versions lineage, you must download the file and parse to get the lineage

+### `tfx tfv`

+Managing Terraform Versions in a Terraform Enterprise install (TFE only).

+`tfx tfv list` - List all Terraform Versions for a TFE install

+`tfx tfv show` - Show version details for a supplied Terraform Version or Version Id

+`tfx tfv delete` - Delete a version of a supplied Terraform Version or Version Id

+`tfx tfv create` - Create a Terraform Version

+`tfx tfv create official` - Create an official Terraform Version from releases.hashicorp.com

+`tfx tfv disable` - Disable a Terraform Version(s), accepts comma separated list

+`tfx tfv disable all` - Disable all Terraform Versions

+`tfx tfv enable` - Enables a Terraform Version(s), accepts comma separated list

+`tfx tfv enable all` - Enables all Terraform Versions

 ## Potential Future Commands